A Monte Carlo simulation of ion transport at finite temperatures: Collision frequency

 It is possible to convert the integral of the type (\ref{def_kolizionav}), to give the following expression for the collision frequency when ion velocities are much gre\-a\-ter than the thermal gas velocity (see appendix for details):

-We see that the first order correction is proportional to the square of the ratio $w/v$.
-Collision frequency for the cold gas is a special case $w=0$ of (\ref{ni_vveliko}):
+We see that the first order correction is proportional to the square of the ratio $w/v$, which determines the criterion for importance of the thermal background gas motion.
+The collision frequency for cold gas ($w=0$) is a special case of (\ref{ni_vveliko}), when we get

-This formula is very widely used in Monte Carlo simulations, for example in \cite{B91,VS95,PS98} even though it is not applicable at low ion energies.
+This formula is very widely used in MC simulations, for example in \cite{B91,VS95,PS98} even though it is not applicable at low ion energies and at nonzero temperatures.
+Here we mention that the range of applicability of the previous expressions for the collision frequency is the same as for the standard transport theory with well isolated single collisions.
+At very high pressures multiple collisions may become important and treatment of such processes requires additional assumptions.

-For further calculations of (\ref{def_kolizionav}) we need a specific form of the cross section.
-Real cross sections are always tabulated as a function of incident ion energies (or velocities) or relative energies (velocities).
+For further evaluation of (\ref{def_kolizionav}) we need a specific form of the cross section.
+Realistic cross sections are always tabulated as a function of incident ion energies (or velocities) or relative energies (velocities).
 In principle it could be argued that the cross sections are often tabulated as constant values in narrow energy bins so the solution for a constant cross section may be sufficient.
-However in the low energy limit the cross sections are often increasing rapidly and application of a constant cross section may require application of a large number of energy bins.
-At the same time usually the data for low energy limit of mobilities is available and thus one needs accurate and efficient schemes for calculation in this energy range.
-Thus we assume that the cross section, given as a function of the relative ion-neutral velocity $x$, may be expressed as
+However in the low energy limit the cross sections often increase rapidly and application of a constant cross section may require application of a large number of energy bins.
+At the same time usually the data for the low energy limit of mobilities is available and thus one needs accurate and efficient schemes for calculation in this energy range.
+Thus we assume quite generaly that the cross section, given as a function of the relative ion-neutral velocity $x$, may be expressed as

+This expansion is merely a polynomial expansion used for tabulation of the data in the code extending the usually implemented procedure to use constant cross sections in each of the energy bins.
+This expansion allows three terms which all may provide analytic solutions later to facilitate the speed of implementation.
+The expansion is intended to be used in (2) and here $x$ is the relative velocity while $v$ is the velocity of the ion.

 Taking into account (\ref{presek}) we can define integrals which originate in (\ref{def_kolizionav}) as: